 Find even more of the best Christmas cookie recipes here on 2CM!

 - 10 ounces almond paste

 - 2 egg whites

-Scoop the dough by heaping teaspoonfuls onto prepared cookie sheets.
-Space about 2" apart as they do tend to spread.
-Sprinkle with confectioner's sugar then press down just slightly.
+- Scoop the dough by heaping teaspoonfuls onto prepared cookie sheets.
+Space about 2 inches apart as they do tend to spread.
+Sprinkle with powdered sugar then press down just slightly.